lando/lando/docs/config/services.md

 ##### Dockerfile

-This lives inside of the `./php` directory referenced in `build` above:
+This lives inside of the `./php` directory referenced in the `build` above.

 ```bash
 FROM devwithlando/php:7.1-fpm